 Captain James Kingston Tuckey (1776 - 1816) was an Irish-born British explorer and a captain in the Royal Navy.
 He led an official British expedition to explore the Congo river in 1816.
 Voyaging in his specially designed ship 'Congo', together with its supply vessel the 'Dorothy', Tuckey travelled deep into unexplored central Africa, until a combination of impassable cataracts and fever in him and his crew forced him to turn back.
 He died soon afterwards from hepatitis and general exhaustion.

 Narrative Of An Expedition To Explore The River Zaire, Usually Called The Congo, In 1816 by James K Tuckey (1918) is composed of Tuckey's expedition journal, together with notes on the people they encountered and on the flora and fauna of the regions they traversed made by Professor Smith, the expedition's scientific advisor.
 The notes include observations on tribal customs, the slave trade and a vocabulary of the languages of the Malemba and Embomma tribes.
+Free eBook

 Ludwig Von Hohnel (1857 - 1942) was an Austrian naval officer and explorer.
 He was part of the Count Teleki expedition to Northern Kenya in 1887-1888 and were the first Europeans to see Lake Turkana, which they named Lake Rudolf.
 Von Hohnel also explored the area around Mount Kilimanjaro in 1892 with American magnate William Astor Chanler.
-They also explored the north-eastern part of the Mount Kenya massif and the Guasso Nyiro river where he was gored by a rhinoceros.
+They also explored the north-eastern part of the Mount Kenya massif and the Guaso Nyiro river where he was gored by a rhinoceros.

 Discovery Of Lakes Rudolph And Stefanie by Ludwig von Hohnel (1888).
 Adventures of this important expedition are interesting not only because Teleki discovered two new major African lakes but also to sportsmen because the purpose of this trip was also to hunt for African big game.
 His favourites were elephant and black rhinoceros.
 He endeavored to find new haunts for game in previously unexplored areas.
 An African classic.
+Free eBook

 Two African explorers, Stanislaus Laurello and Hans Downe, travel round Africa, on a detour from Los Angeles to Hollywood, trying to capture and photograph animals, but have more encounters than they had hoped for.
-Some animals encountered are bears, emu's, an elephant and a family of lions.
+Some animals encountered are bears, emus, an elephant and a family of lions.
 Directed by Ralph Ceder and starring Stan Laurel, James Finlayson and Katherine Grant.
 Silent film with musical sound track.